pascal-fb-martin/houseportal/README.md

        'SIGN' 'SHA-256' key

 Where the key is an hexadecimal string (64 bytes) that must be used by clients when computing their signature.
-The SIGN keyword may be used multiple times: houseportal will try to use each key matching the cypher used by the client until the source has been authenticated successfully.
+The SIGN keyword may be used multiple times: HousePortal will try to use each key matching the cypher used by the client until the source has been authenticated successfully.
 If no match was found, for any reason, the packet is ignored.
 It is valid to declare a key for an unknown cypher, but it will never get used.

 It is valid to combine both the local mode and cryptographic authentication.
 This is typically used if multiple users have access to the host and the outside network is not trusted at all.